valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-frontend-libraries.md

 The following features were added:

-* **Upgrade Node.js to version 18 and NPM to version 8**

-  The Node.js version used by the valtimo-frontend-libaries has been upgrade to the latest version 18 and NPM to the latest version 8.
-[Version 18 will be released as a LTS release](https://github.com/nodejs/Release).
-To prevent future incompatibilities, the Node.js and NPM version are now forced within the libraries.
-To switch over to the latest version 18 on your machine, please refer to [the migration page for this release](migration.md).

 * **Angular upgrade to version 14**

   Angular has been upgraded from version 13 to version 14.
 [This version supports many new features](https://blog.angular.io/angular-v14-is-now-available-391a6db736af).